Grünkappe: India

 Author M. N. Venkataswami collected an Indian variant from Nagpur, Central India, with the title Jambhu Rájá, first published in the Indian Antiquary.
 In this tale, a king has a dream about a horse – a good omen, he believes.
 Intent on making it a reality, he goes to the marketplace and buys a spirited horse.
 He brings it to his stable, but the animal refuses to eat his fodder, except in the presence of the king's daughter.
 The king consults the dice, and marries her to the horse.
 At night, the horse, named Jambhu Raja, takes off his horse-covering and becomes a man.
 His wife notices his transformation and one day burns his horse skin.
 He passes his days doing good deeds.
 One day, his wife is visited by her sisters (in disguise), who tell her to ask her husband his name.
 He warns her not to do so, but she insists.
 He goes to the margin of a river, tells his name and disappears back to his parents' kingdom, and suffers an intense burning sensation.
 The princess goes on a quest for him.
 One day, she rests by a tree, and overhears two chakwi chakwa birds conversing about a cure for Jambhu Raja: get their dung and grind it to powder.
 Next, she reaches a fountain where water bearers are fetching water and taking it to Jambhu Raja to cool him down.
 The princess puts her ring into a jug that is taken to the prince, enters the palace and cures her husband.
 However, his mother forces the princess on dangerous tasks: to plaster with cow dung their dwelling place twice, made difficult for her since it is made to bristle with sharp needles; the second time, by Jambhu Rajá's mother conjuring magic scorpions and centipedes (on both occasions, Jambhu Rajá uses his powers to do away with the dangers); to wash a dirty sari smeared with oil, which is done with the help of the cranes (baglās, in the original); to winnow three khaṇḍis of grain (done with the help of ants); and give a letter to the house of the prince's new bride (with a command to kill the girl).
 Jambhu Rájá foils his mother's every attempt on his wife.
 The day comes when his mother prepares his wedding to another wife, and the princess is made into a torch-bearer.
-She complains to Jambhu Raja that her cloth is on fire, and he rescues her back to their palace.
+She complains to Jambhu Raja that her cloth is on fire.
+Jambhu Rajá says that not only her clothes are on fire, but his body and mind, then rescues his wife back to their palace.
 This story was also classified as a Horse-Husband type of tale.